raspberrypilearning/modern-art/en/step_5.md

 --- task ---

-Copy and paste in this code for a function to draw a randomly sized rectangle:
+Copy and paste in this code beneath your `randomplace()` function, to create a function to draw a randomly sized rectangle:

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 25
+line_number_start: 19
 ---
 # Code to draw a random-sized rectangle
 def draw_rectangle():